 The difficulty in achieving effective online retrieval lies in formulating optimal search queries.
 On the one hand, for complex code generation, the problems are intricate and may involve multiple challenges.
 Directly searching for solutions to such problems is inaccurate and difficult.
-On the other hand, it is challenging that matching queries directly through methods for offline document like similarity calculations, due to the nature of online libraries.
-Therefore, we propose using planning to solve the challenge.
+On the other hand, it is challenging that match queries directly through methods for offline documents like similarity calculations, due to the nature of online libraries.
+So we propose generating queries through planning to solve the challenge.

 The retrieval process is divided into three steps: 1.
 Search queries $Q = \{q_1, \ldots, q_{N}\}$ are generated through planning.
 2. Conducting online searches using these queries to obtain relevant background information $INFO = \{info_1, \ldots, info_{M}\}$.
-3. The initial code $W_0$ is generated by the LLMs $\theta$ with the information obtained $I$:
+3. The initial code $W_0$ is generated by the LLMs $\theta$ with the information obtained $INFO$: